madvision-agency/EMPLOYEE-HANDBOOK/GETTING STARTED.md

 If you have a specific training schedule or training milestones to complete, that will go into that project as well.

-Depending on the situation, you may have to prioritize current projects over the tasks in that project.
+Depending on the situation & your level of experience, you may have to prioritize current projects over the onboarding tasks.